Nash0x7E2/awesome-flutter-snippets/README.md

 At this time, there are no known issues.
 If you discover a bug or would like to see a shortcut added, please create a pull request at our GitHub page.

 ## Release Notes

+### 2.0.0
+- Changed prefixes to use a keyword associated with the widget/function (in camel case)
+- Bug fixes

 ### 1.0.6
 - Added support for debug print